openantz/antz/README.md

 Sample datasets and useful links at: https://openantz.com/links.html

-ANTz core code is distributed under an **Apache 2.0 License**.
-Various 3rd party library licenses (that we believe are commercial friendly) are located in 'sdk/libs' folder.
-Note that previous to 2020, ANTz was distributed as Public Domain CC0.
+**ANTz core code** is distributed under an **Apache 2.0 License**.
+Various **3rd party library licenses** (that we believe are commercial friendly) are located in 'sdk/libs' folder.
+Note that prior to 2020, ANTz was distributed as Public Domain CC0.
 If you have any questions, feel free to contact us at:

 https://openantz.com/contact.html